What Local SEO Means For Small Businesses

 Local SEO is low-hanging fruit for any small business that wants to take their first steps online.
 Many are slightly imtimidated by online marketing, as the investment needed to enter the race can seem quite high at times, but because local search results feature only listings with a permanent local address, the level of competition is instantly cut down, making it possible to start generating interest online without breaking the bank.
 Another tip is to make use of GMB accounts that can bring a lot of benefits for a small business.
 Moreover it is quite easy to manage GMB accounts in one dashboard.
 Check out localviking.com/manage-gmb-listings and see for yourself.

 Most consumers view local results in Google as more authentic than traditional results.
 This is because of the map, address verification, images, videos, and customer reviews that come with a small business page.
+By authetication, we do not mean Fully-Verified level of KYC authentication, but the username and browsing device authentication must be enough.
 Trust is one of the most valuable comodities online, and this is one way that small businesses can achieve it without having to fight tooth and claw.

 3) Real estate